Vitzero/Vitzero/readme.md

 *About Me:*

-💼 Trainee / Junior Developer (coding since November 2024)
+💼 Trainee / Junior Developer (coding since 2024)

 🎓 Currently pursuing a Bachelor’s degree in Computer Science